-With colder temperatures we’re inclined to wear shawls sweaters and hats to keep warm.
+With colder temperatures we’re inclined to wear shawls, jackets, sweaters and hats to keep warm.
 Be mindful of winter wear that sheds excessively, many of the fibers can become embedded in locked hairstyles.
 Protect your locks by wearing satin lined caps or scarves with a low pile (yarn count).
 Lilla Rose hair jewelry also helps keep our locks up and safe from winter wear that has looser fibers.
 Stay warm.

 Two ties, three ties we all scream for ties.
 These beautiful “Tied Loc Styles“ are held in place with Lilla Rose hair jewelry.
 An XL flexi is used for both.
 The Flexis come in seven different sizes ranging from mini to mega.
 They don’t cut into the hair or cause undo tension, you can wear them all day…pinky promise! http://www.lillarose.biz/cathythomas

-Keeping styles simple after retightenings are key in not compromising your locks or your fragile hairline.
+Keeping styles simple after retightenings is key in not compromising your locks or your fragile hairline.
 After you’ve had your locks retightened the last thing you want to experience is a style where you can’t smile for fear of your locks snapping at the roots.
 Actually, we should be mindful of the tension on our locks at all times.
 Our hairline and locks are compromised when we repetitively wear styles where the locks are unduly stressed.
 A couple of weeks after your retighten when your locks have loosened up some, more elaborate styles can be experienced.
 Bobbi Pins with smooth ends as well as hair jewelry with smooth edges complement our locked hairstyles.
 Part with your hair jewelry that has sharp edges and teeth that can weaken your locks over time.
 Keep in mind your stylist can’t read your mind when she’s styling your hair, be sure to let her know if the style is too tight or if bobby pins or hair jewelry is causing you discomfort.
 Be kind, gentle and loving towards your locks…K.I.S.S. by Cathy

 After 25 hours over a period of three days we finally finished!